Skip to content

 Each tactic presents different options and opportunities for viewers, and how each audience reacts to this choice will vary based on their goals—as well as their perception of the company’s brand.
 Deloitte’s research found that 69% of respondents feel an organization’s reputation plays an important factor in user trust.
 As we know, this type of trust plays a big role in how data is shared and whether they opt-in to cookie policies.

-Now, consider that 55% of websites’ consent tools analyzed do not offer the possibility to proactively tailor users’ cookie consent settings.
+And while not all consumers are aware of their rights, businesses bear the burden of making sure that they’re protected.
+Now, consider that 55% of websites’ consent tools analyzed do not offer the possibility to tailor users’ cookie consent settings proactively.
 Issues like this are just the tip of the iceberg in terms of deploying informed consent management tools for businesses.

 Notably, 61% of cookie notifications in the tech industry feature attractive fonts and colors to entice readers into accepting all cookies.
 43% of the websites studied were deemed to “nudge” individuals towards accepting all cookies through tactics like these.